sswastioyono18/cv/README.md

 # Sactio Swastioyono

-_A curiosity driven minded yet clumsy software engineer_
+_A curiosity driven minded and polyglot engineer_
-<br> _who will take some time to understand what you want_
-<br> _because I'm also a human_
-<br> _currently on my 8th years as engineer
+<br> _loved to experiment with new emerging tech and passionate about people & human behaviour_
-<br> vast knowledge and experience from various sectors such as financial, e-commerce and crowdfunding_ <br>
+<br> _vast knowledge and experience from various sectors such as financial, e-commerce and crowdfunding_ <br>

 ## What I want to be
-Looking for a tech lead or managerial role
-Please don't give me complex codility or complicated take home test :)
+Looking for a place that can give me constant challenge and opportunity I would love to leverage my experience and knowledge to improve the quality of the team and organization.

 [Email](mailto:email.tyo@gmail.com) / [LinkedIn](https://www.linkedin.com/in/sactio-swastioyono/)
 / [GitHub](https://github.com/sswastioyono18/)